-Students will study the Year 11 content of their courses until the end of Term 3 2019.
-In Terms 4 and in 2020 they will study the HSC components of their courses.
+Students will study the Year 11 content of their courses until the end of Term 3 2021.
+In Term 4 2021 and in 2022 they will study the HSC components of their courses.

-For the 2020 HSC, students study one subject from each of the following lines.
-Each course has different implications for HSC and ATAR Requirements, depending on the course type, as outlined in the table below:
+For the 2022 HSC, students study one subject from each of the following lines.
+Each course has different implications for HSC and ATAR Requirements, depending on the course type, as outlined below: